MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

 + You have Autorest as your Swagger code generator installed and you are familiar with it.
 + You've already downloaded the Swagger file containing the core APIs for your version of R Server.
 + You have already generated a Python client library from that Swagger file.

+A step-by-step walkthrough with more detailed descriptions is provided below this code block.

 >[!IMPORTANT]
 >This full example uses the local `admin` account for authentication.
 You should use the credentials and [authentication method](#python-auth) configured by your administrator.